react-syntax-highlighter/react-syntax-highlighter/README.md

 - `showLineNumbers` - if this is enabled line numbers will be shown next to the code block.
 - `showInlineLineNumbers` - if this is enabled in conjunction with `showLineNumbers`, line numbers will be rendered into each line, which allows line numbers to display properly when using renderers such as <a href="https://github.com/conorhastings/react-syntax-highlighter-virtualized-renderer">react-syntax-highlighter-virtualized-renderer</a>.
 (This prop will have no effect if `showLineNumbers` is `false`.)
 - `startingLineNumber` - if `showLineNumbers` is enabled the line numbering will start from here.
-- `lineNumberContainerStyle` - the line numbers container default to appearing to the left with 10px of right padding.
+- `lineNumberContainerStyle` - the line numbers container defaults to appearing to the left with 10px of right padding.
 You can use this to override those styles.
 - `lineNumberStyle` - inline style to be passed to the span wrapping each number.
-Can be either an object or a function that receives current line number as argument and returns style object.
+Can be either an object or a function that receives the current line number as an argument and returns a style object.
 - `wrapLines` - a boolean value that determines whether or not each line of code should be wrapped in a parent element. defaults to false, when false one can not take action on an element on the line level.
 You can see an example of what this enables <a href="https://react-syntax-highlighter.github.io/react-syntax-highlighter/demo/diff.html">here</a>
 - `wrapLongLines` - boolean to specify whether to style the `<code>` block with `white-space: pre-wrap` or `white-space: pre`.
 [Demo](https://react-syntax-highlighter.github.io/react-syntax-highlighter/demo/)
 - `lineProps` - props to be passed to the span wrapping each line if wrapLines is true.
-Can be either an object or a function that receives current line number as argument and returns props object.
+Can be either an object or a function that receives the current line number as an argument and returns a props object.
 - `renderer` - an optional custom renderer for rendering lines of code.
 See <a href="https://github.com/conorhastings/react-syntax-highlighter-virtualized-renderer">here</a> for an example.
-- `PreTag` - the element or custom react component to use in place of the default pre tag, the outermost tag of the component (useful for custom renderer not targeting DOM).
+- `PreTag` - the element or custom react component to use in place of the default pre tag, the outermost tag of the component (useful for a custom renderer not targeting the DOM).
-- `CodeTag` - the element or custom react component to use in place of the default code tag, the second tag of the component tree (useful for custom renderer not targeting DOM).
+- `CodeTag` - the element or custom react component to use in place of the default code tag, the second tag of the component tree (useful for a custom renderer not targeting the DOM).
 - `spread props` pass arbitrary props to pre tag wrapping code.

 ```js